Stochastic De Giorgi Iteration and Regularity of Stochastic Partial Differential Equation: Introduction

 \section{Introduction}

 Stochastic partial differential equations (SPDEs) arise in many pure and applied sciences.
-Regularity of solutions is of central importance for theoretical development as well as for numerical simulations.
-For linear equations, $W^{k,2}$-theory has been well developed (see Pardoux~\cite{Par07} and Rozovskii~\cite{Roz90}).
-A more general $W^{2,p}$-theory has been established by Krylov~\cite{Kry96}.
+Regularity of solutions is of central importance for theoretical development as well as for numerical simulation.
+For linear equations with constant diffusion coefficients, $W^{k,2}$-theory has been well developed (see Pardoux~\cite{Par07} and Rozovskii~\cite{Roz90}), and a more general $W^{2,p}$-theory has been established by Krylov~\cite{Kry96}.
 Such equations can also be studied from a semigroup point of view (Brz\`ezniak, van Neerven, Veraar and Weis~\cite{BNVW08} and Da Prato and Zabczyk~\cite{PZ92}).
 Results concerning nonlinear equations can be found in Debussche, De Moor and Hofmanova~\cite{DMH14} and Pardoux~\cite{Par75}.
-In particular, many examples of quasilinear SPDEs with measurable coefficients can be found in the survey monograph edited by Carmona and Rozovskii~\cite{Survey}.
-Although an obviously important question in applications, regularity of solutions of quasilinear SPDEs does not seem to have been adequately addressed in the literature.
+In particular, many examples of semilinear SPDEs with measurable coefficients can be found in the survey monograph edited by Carmona and Rozovskii~\cite{Survey}.
+Although an obviously important question in applications, regularity of solutions of semilinear SPDEs with random diffusion coefficients does not seem to have been adequately addressed in the literature.

-In this paper we consider the following type of quasilinear SPDEs on $\R^n$:
+In this paper we consider the following type of semilinear SPDEs on $\R^n$:

-where $\{w^i\}$ is a sequence of independent standard Brownian motions on a filtered probability space $(\Omega, \msf_*, \mp)$ and $g = \{g_i\}$ is an $\ell^2$-valued function such that for each fixed $x$ and an $\msf_* = \lbr\msf_t\rbr$-progressively measurable process $h$, the process $g(t,x,h_t)$ is also progressively measurable.
-We will show that almost surely a (stochastically strong) solution with $L^2$-initial data is H\"older continuous in both space and time variables.
-The basic assumptions on the SPDE \eqref{basiceqn} are as follows:
+where $\{w^i\}$ is a sequence of independent standard Brownian motions on a filtered probability space $(\Omega, \msf_*, \mp)$, the diffusion coefficients $A$ are $\msf_* =\lbr\msf_t\rbr$-progressiviely measurable, and $g = \{g_i\}$ is an $\ell^2$-valued function such that for each fixed $x$ and a progressively measurable process $h$, the process $g(t,x,h_t)$ is also progressively measurable.
+We will show that almost surely a stochastically strong solution with $L^2$-initial data is H\"older continuous in both space and (strictly positive) time variables and its H\"older norm has finite moments of all orders.